asantagata/fruit-ui/docs/md/core/keys.md

 When keys are not present, it is assumed that the "old" and "new" lists of children correspond based on index alone.
 If there is a differing number of children, any insertions or deletions take place at the end of the list.

-## Only technically siblings
+## Only technically siblings...

-Take a look at the Switcheroo component:
+Take a look at the `Switcheroo` component:

 ```
 const Switcheroo = {